TheBeachLab/tesseract/README.md

 ## TODO

 This section might not have any sense for you.
-I just keep that for keeping track of what I am missing.
+I just keep it for tracking what I am missing.

 ### Sunday